Enrollment Type: Pupil Count for Membership/School Finance

 Resident District Submits Enrollment for:

-- Student whose family exits the student from the resident school/district special education program - who is now without a disability (SwoD), who does not have an IEP - who is grade level K4, K, or 1-12, to place them in a residential care center (RCC) for preschool special education (when student is 5-years-old or younger AND either in PK or Head Start).
+- Student whose family exits the student from the resident school/district special education program - who is now without a disability (SwoD), who does not have an IEP - who is grade level K4, KG, or 1-12, to place them in a residential care center (RCC) for preschool special education (when student is 5 years old or younger, and either in PK or Head Start).
 NOTE: This student also gets exited from WISEdata.

-- Student without a disability (SwoD), who is grade level K4, K, or 1-12, in a residential facility as drug or alcohol rehabilitation for a short-term stay
+- Student without a disability (SwoD), who is grade level K4, KG, or 1-12, in a residential facility as drug or alcohol rehabilitation for a short-term stay

 - Student without a disability (SwoD) placed in a day treatment center by the resident district